RaiderAerospaceSociety25-26/.github/profile/README.md

 - **New members:** Check the onboarding docs in each repo’s `/docs` folder.
 - **Current contributors:** Pick issues from the Projects board, assign yourself, and follow the workflow.
-- **Questions:** Use our Teams channel or open a [discussion](https://github.com/orgs/RaiderAerospaceSociety25-26/discussions) if enabled.
+- **Questions:** Use our Teams groupchat, if you dont have access reach out to Logan.

 ---